Heat Pump Troubleshooting Noise

 Noise levels can vary depending on the type and model of the heat pump; thus, it’s crucial to decode normal and abnormal sounds.
 This section will discuss the spectrum of noise levels considered normal and help you differentiate between expected operational sounds and potential indicators of underlying issues.

-See also Soundproofing Apartment Wall
+See also Soundproofing Floor Mats

 Normal heat pump noises can include a low humming sound when the unit is running, which is typically caused by the compressor and fan motor.
 Additionally, you may hear a gentle whooshing or swooshing noise as the refrigerant flows through the system.
 These sounds are considered normal and indicate that the heat pump is functioning properly.